LostDeception/warmup/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A short game that will test your aim.
-If you are into hardcore FPS shooters than this will be a great tool for practicing aim.
-Dive into a fast and responsive environment where every movement matters.
-Every miss is counted against you and will be subtracted from the total score.
+Step into a brief yet intense game designed to sharpen your aim.
+Whether you're a hardcore FPS enthusiast or aiming to enhance your accuracy, this game is tailored for you.
+Immerse yourself in a swift and highly responsive environment where precision is paramount.
+Every move you make is crucial, as each miss deducts from your total score.

 <a href="https://www.codinghole.com/warmup" align="left">
     <img src="images/image1.png" alt="Logo" width="350" height="215">